rmc3408/microservice-node-common/README.md

 # microservice-node-common

-## To create a npm package account,
+## To create a npm package account

 email: rmc3408@protonmail.com
 username: rmc3408.dev
 organizationName: @rmc3408
 Password: save in protonPass

 1. Create a new github repo, `npm init` and publish using: